santidontsurf/osticket-prereqs/README.md

 </p>
 <br />
 <p>
-  Once in, choose Extract All from the top menu and choose the extraction destination folder as our new PHP directory back in the C:\ drive
+  Once in, choose "Extract All" from the top menu and choose the extraction destination folder as our new PHP directory back in the C:\ drive
 </p>
 <p align="center"><img alt="Screenshot 2025-06-02 at 11 38 34 AM" src="https://github.com/user-attachments/assets/fbbf6960-bd05-455c-82e3-58783f02767f" height="60%" width="80%" />
 </p>